markmclaren/test-job-dsl/README.md

 # Experiments with Job DSL

 In case you happen upon this.
 I offer no support!
-This is purely an area for my experimentation with Jenkins, Job DSL and the concept of *configuration as code*.
+This is purely an area for my experimentation with Jenkins, [Job DSL plugin](https://wiki.jenkins.io/display/JENKINS/Job+DSL+Plugin) and the concept of *configuration as code*.
 Based on ideas found at Jenkins [User Power Moves](https://github.com/jenkinsci/job-dsl-plugin/wiki/User-Power-Moves)

 ## Seed job creation: